rober-m/.dots/README.md

     - [ ] Add a way to centralize colorscheme settings
 - [x] Organize files in `hosts/*` and generalize `darwin` and `linux` config.
 - [ ] Add better instructions to README.
+- [ ] Should I expicitly import modules instead of using `default.nix` to make it easier to handle multiple systems?

 ## Installation